-The 5 biggest distractions
+The 5 biggest work distractions

 First things first, let’s identify the bigges offenders.
 Here are some of the most common distractions eating into our productive capital:

-Colleagues: No matter how much we might like our colleagues, they can be one of our biggest distractions.
+No matter how much we might like our colleagues, they can be one of our biggest distractions.
 From people who can’t help stopping to chat to those who ask for “quick favors” (that often aren’t “quick” at all…), colleagues can play havoc with both your schedule and focus.

-The productive cost of distraction
+The productive cost of distractions

 Now we’ve isolated some of the biggest distractions, we need to examine their impact on both performance and focus.
 Falling prey to any of the above distractions means you are much more likely to:

-Perform “shallow work”: When we’re distracted, we perform ‘shallow work’ – low-value, repetitive tasks that aren’t cognitively difficult and make us feel productive.
+Perform “shallow work”: When we’re distracted, we perform "shallow work" – low-value, repetitive tasks that aren’t cognitively difficult and make us feel productive.
 But shallow work rarely produces anything meaningful; responding to emails, scanning websites, and repetitive admin all fall into the category.
 To a degree, it’s a necessary evil, but it rarely progresses actual valuable work or matches the satisfaction of completing “cognitively difficult” tasks.

 Struggle to focus: You may think getting right back to work after a distraction means you didn’t waste much time – but this isn’t the case.
 It takes nearly 30 minutes to refocus each time you get distracted.
 This is due to ‘task residue’ – the idea that we continue to process tasks well after moving on to dealing with a new one.
 Which feeds into the next point…